mdsufz/StandEnA/docs/CUSTOMDB.md

 Now the file is free of trailing whitespaces.

-After preparing that file, retrieve the synonyms from KEGG using their API.
+After preparing this file, retrieve the enzyme/protein synonyms for each name in the uniq_ec.tsv file from KEGG using their API.
-Please note that any typo or extra character in the EC number (e.g. space) may cause the synonyms to not be returned from KEGG API.
+Please note that any typo or extra character in the EC number (e.g. space) may cause no synonyms to be returned from KEGG API.
 ```bash
 # Retrieve synonyms from KEGG API
 cut -f5 uniq_ec.tsv | while read line; do out=$(curl -s https://rest.kegg.jp/list/ec:$line); echo $line $out; done > ec_synonyms.txt